Varstation/vars-cli/README.md

 First you'll need to have node and npm installed.

-This project was generated with version 14.15 of Node
+This project was generated with version 14.15 of Node.

 To install it, follow the following steps: